Artificial intelligence tools for information retrieval, research, and teaching

 Information sources: OpenCitations, CrossRef

 Special Features: Pure Suggest presents visualizations based on groups or chronological order, and allows users to download a file of the results for use with citation management software.
+Now it is possible to share a link with the results.
+More recent updates in the attached blog post.

 Usage cost: Free